`The peculiar risk lay in the possibility of

 hateful grindstone broken at last!

-`As I stood there in the gathering dark I thought that in this
+`As I stood there in the gathering dark I thought

 simple explanation I had mastered the problem of the world--